 Every morning, Sentrum’s diagnostic engine has already read yesterday — spend, efficiency, creative decay, mix shifts, the edits that were made — and written the verdict: what changed, why, what it’s worth, and the first move.
-Real-time flags cover the hours in between, severity-gated so they only speak when it matters.
+A separate automated anomaly sweep runs each day, severity-gated so it only speaks when it matters.
 An analyst added to your team, not a replacement for it.

-The same Meta OAuth you’ve done a hundred times — with read-only permissions.
-Sentrum never touches campaigns, budgets, or bids.
+The same Meta OAuth you’ve done a hundred times.
+Sentrum never touches budgets or bids and never changes anything without your explicit approval.
 From the first night, the account gets read while you sleep.

 Soren reads yesterday against your account’s own baselines, in diagnostic order: spend, results, efficiency, the supporting metrics, mix shifts, and the edits that were actually made.
 Signal separated from noise before the verdict is written.

 One sentence on the dollar figure, the do-this-first move, and the top findings with their evidence.
 Severity gates decide what deserves your morning; everything below the threshold is logged, not alerted.
-Real-time flags cover the hours in between.
+A separate automated anomaly sweep runs later the same day on the same gates.

 Each answer follows the same contract: what changed, quantified; why, with the driver named; what it’s worth; and the move tied to the diagnosed cause.
 No vibes, no “the algorithm is learning.”